AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 .. role:: ada(code)
    :language: ada

-This section is dedicated to functional correctness of programs.
-It considers and presents advanced proof features that may be required to specify or verify complex program properties.
+This section is dedicated to the functional correctness of programs.
+It presents advanced proof features that you may need to use for the specification and verification of your program's complex properties.

 Beyond Program Integrity
 ---------------------------------------------------------------------

-The correctness of a program is the fact that it complies with its specification.
-In functional correctness, we are specifically concerned with relations between the subprogram's inputs and outputs, as opposed to, for example, time or memory consumption.
-The properties specified for a program are usually stronger than what is required for program integrity.
+When we speak about the *correctness* of a program or subprogram, we mean the extent to which it complies with its specification.
+Functional correctness is specifically concerned with properties that involve the relations between the subprogram's inputs and outputs, as opposed to other properties such as running time or memory consumption.

-In certification processes, the properties should be derived from the requirements of the system.
-They can also come from more informal sources, like the program's documentation, comments in the code, or test oracles.
+For functional correctness, we usually specify stronger properties than those required to just prove program integrity.
+When we're involved in a certification processes, we should derive these properties from the requirements of the system, but, especially in non-certification contexts, they can also come from more informal sources, such as the program's documentation, comments in its code, or test oracles.

-For example, to ensure no runtime error is raised when using the result of function ``Find``, it may be enough to know that, whenever it is not 0, then it is in ``A``'s range.
-This can be expressed as a postcondition of ``Find``, and proved automatically by GNATprove:
+For example, if one of our goals is to ensure that no runtime error is raised when using the result of the function ``Find`` below, it may be enough to know that the result is either 0 or in the range of ``A``.
+We can express this as a postcondition of ``Find``.

 .. code:: ada spark-report-all